 Do you need to know how to arrange a dignified funeral at an affordable cost?
-We have put together this short guide to help you understand how you can save thousands of dollars arranging a funeral.
-In fact, you can arrange a simple, basic cremation for just $975.
+We have put together this guide to help you understand how you can save thousands by arranging a funeral.
+In fact, you can arrange a simple, basic cremation for just $1,165!

-A funeral can be expensive.
-Indeed the average cost of a traditional funeral in Owensboro is $7,451*.
-This does not include cemetery costs.
-So it is understandable that many families today are looking for more affordable alternatives.
-Cremation is fast becoming the preferred, more affordable option to conduct a dignified yet simple, funeral service at a fraction of the full cost of a traditional funeral.
+The average cost of a traditional funeral in Chicago is $6,964*, and this does not include cemetery costs, so it is understandable that many families today are looking for more affordable alternatives.
+Cremation is now becoming the preferred, more affordable option to conduct a dignified, yet simple funeral service at a fraction of the full cost of a traditional funeral.

 Why choose cremation services?

 Cremation offers an inexpensive and flexible alternative to a burial service.
 Choosing cremation services can save you 40% to 60% (or sometimes more) on the cost of traditional burial services.
 This is because a casket is not required, or embalming (unless required) and there is no immediate need for a cemetery plot or burial vault.
 Eliminating these just these few products and services saves thousands of dollars alone.

 A cremation can offer a more flexible alternative that can accommodate families who have moved from their home state, or when a funeral cannot be held straight away.
 Cremation also offers a greater range of personalization options with a whole array of ash-scattering ceremony possibilities, and various cremation artifact products.

 There are 3 main types of cremation service options:

 Cremation Funeral – where the funeral service is held with the deceased present and a cremation is conducted after the service.